-I began fooling around with MANNA-GAL, which is a NEC-2 based program.
+I began fooling around with MANNA-GAL, which is a NEC-2-based program.
 It is a free ham radio program, so it is a little clunky to use and it took a while to figure out, but once I did, it is fun.
 I modeled a unipole antenna for medium wave use and the results are pretty interesting.
-First of all, I drew out X-Y part of the system on graph paper because the program requires all wires (elements) be entered in a coordinate based format.
+First of all, I drew out X-Y part of the system on graph paper because the program requires all wires (elements) to be entered in a coordinate-based format.
 The Z axis is the tower, since there is only one of those, that was easy.
 I played around with series vs. unipole systems and the results were fairly close to what they are supposed to be.
 One of the nice things about MANNA-GAL is it allows the user to change the ground conditions.
-To add a unipole to the tower, I put 3 wires spaced between one to two meters away from the primary Z axis wire, connected them to the top of the tower and changed the drive point to the skirt wires.
+To add a unipole to the tower, I put 3 wires spaced one to two meters away from the primary Z-axis wire, connected them to the top of the tower, and changed the drive point to the skirt wires.

-The interesting part is when I added an above ground counterpoise instead of a buried radial ground system.
+The interesting part is when I added an above-ground counterpoise instead of a buried radial ground system.
 I think Ron Nott, of Nott, ltd. did much of this work too.
-What I found was that with between 5 – 10 above ground radials of 90 degrees or greater, the efficiencies are within about 10 percent of theoretical for a 120 buried radial system.
-Again, the ground conductivity plays a big roll in this, poor ground conductivity will reduce efficiencies equally for both systems.
+What I found was that with between 5 – 10 above-ground radials of 90 degrees or greater, the efficiencies are within about 10 percent of theoretical for a 120-buried radial system.
+Again, the ground conductivity plays a big role in this, poor ground conductivity will reduce efficiencies equally for both systems.

-The above ground counterpoise requires a partial proof, according to FCC 73.186.
+The above-ground counterpoise requires a partial proof, according to FCC 73.186.
 If this were a directional station, this would be required anyway.
 For a non-directional station, it is pretty easy, for six radials, it would probably take about one to two days of driving around with a FIM 41.
 The other consideration is public exposure to RFR from the radials.
 This can easily be measured with a NARDA meter.
-More radials will spread the induced currents out more, for for higher powered stations, 10 above ground radials might be required.
+More radials will spread the induced currents out more, for higher-powered stations, 10 above-ground radials might be required.

-There are several radio stations in the country which are successfully using above ground counterpoises.
+There are several radio stations in the country that are successfully using above-ground counterpoises.
 It seems to be a good system and requires much less material and labor to install than the traditional ground system.